Unity is Power: Semi-Asynchronous Collaborative Training of Large-Scale Models with Structured Pruning in Resource-Limited Clients: Experiments

-\textbf{Efficiency Comparison.} We make two observations from Tab.\ref{c-performance1_2}, Tab.\ref{c-performance3}, Fig.\ref{fig:mem} and Fig.\ref{fig:time} corresponding to three groups of experiments: \begin{itemize} \item For resource utilization rate, ${Co\text{-}S}^2{P}$ improves 1.4$\times$, 1.5$\times$, and 1.5$\times$ higher compared to FedAvg on three groups of experiments respectively and improves 1.2$\times$, 1.1$\times$, and 1.2$\times$ higher compared to FedRolex on three groups of experiments respectively, which demonstrates that the proposed semi-asynchronous aggregation strategy can effectively improve the resource utilization during large-scale model training. \item Comparing our approach with FedRolex with the closest performance, reveals that we reduce memory consumption by about 22\% and reduce training time per round by about 24\% on all resource-limited devices. \end{itemize}
+\textbf{Efficiency Comparison.} As shown in Fig.\ref{fig:mem} and Fig.\ref{fig:time}, ${Co\text{-}S}^2{P}$ outperforms all baselines in terms of efficiency in three groups of experiments: (1) Compared to FedRolex, ${Co\text{-}S}^2{P}$ reduces memory consumption by about \textbf{22\%} and training time per round by about \textbf{24\%} on all resource-limited devices, demonstrating the superiority of the structured pruning in memory and computation efficiency.
+(2) For resource utilization rate, ${Co\text{-}S}^2{P}$ achieves \textbf{1.4$\times$}, \textbf{1.5$\times$}, and \textbf{1.5$\times$} improvements compared to FedAvg and 1.2$\times$, 1.1$\times$, and 1.2$\times$ improvements compared to FedRolex across the three groups of experiments.
+This demonstrates that the proposed semi-asynchronous aggregation strategy can effectively improve the resource utilization during large-scale model training.